nodejs/node/doc/api/child_process.md

 * Returns: {ChildProcess}

-The `child_process.execFile()` function is similar to [`child_process.exec()`][] except that it does not spawn a shell.
+The `child_process.execFile()` function is similar to [`child_process.exec()`][] except that it does not spawn a shell by default.
 Rather, the specified executable `file` is spawned directly as a new process making it slightly more efficient than [`child_process.exec()`][].